codeframework/Docs/CODE Framework (.NET) Change Log.md

     * All standard themes support these new default templates
 * Ribbons can now be used to display only the actions of a selected view, without requiring a main model with actions anymore.
 * Fixed a bug with the Ribbon in the Workplace Theme not always showing all actions when the view Title is empty when the view launches.
+* Fixed a problem with LengthToGridLengthConverter that sparked an exception when the length was less than 0.
+(This caused a lot of binding warnings to be triggered when using multi-column lists in certain scenarios)

 ## 4.1.930.0